Log in

 Encouraging your child to read

 Does your child prefer the computer, TV or video games to books?
 There are so many wonderful books to choose from, that there is bound to be something to enthrall every child, if you can just get them started.
 Despite modern technology, we still need books.
-After all, you can’t curl up with a computer!
+There is nothing quite like the feel of a physical book, especially illustrated books.

 Help your child with reading FS